 A supervised field experience in a PreK-primary setting that supports the integration of teacher knowledge, skills, and dispositions necessary for working with young children, 3-5 years of age, and their families.
 The student is required to be in the Pre-primary setting 72 hours during the semester and is scheduled with practicum instructor.
-The student must be concurrently enrolled in EDC 363 or EDC 363a &b Integrating the Curriculum: PreK and must earn at least a "B" in the practicum to continue in the program.
-0:2:2
+The student must be concurrently enrolled in EDC 363 or EDC 363A & B Integrating the Curriculum: PreK and must earn at least a "B" in the practicum to continue in the program.
+Candidates seeking a degree in Early Childhood Education and Leadership shall take EDC 373 for a minimum of one credit hour.
+Candidates seeking a degree in Early Childhood Education Teaching Young Children OR Early Childhood Education Certification shall take EDC 373 for 2 credit hours.
+Variable credit: 1 - 2 hours.

-EDC 374 K-3 Practicum
+K-3 Practicum